twop/shelv/docs/scratchpad/yc-application.md

   - It is a computational canvas first, not notes/prose.
   - Oriented towards professional use
   - no first class support for collaboration (depending on the app)
-  - not local-first, which is an opportunuty to differenciate
+  - not local-first, which is an opportunity to differentiate

-Those tools are 1:1 competitors in terms of features, but people already use them and they have overlap, hence we compete for time and headspace.
+Those tools are 1:1 competitors in terms of features, but people already use them, and they have overlap, hence we compete for time and headspace.
 We think that Shelv can have a unique feeling of “playfulness” and be a place for ephemeral thoughts, while combining some features from all of them at the same time.

 **How do or will you make money?
 How much could you make?**
 _We realize you can't know precisely, but give your best estimate._